Answering Your Questions — Legal Information on the Coronavirus Epidemic for Employees and Employers

 The Advanced Notice Law states that when employers do not give advanced notice to their employees as legally prescribed, they must pay compensation in an amount equivalent to their salary for the period for which no advanced notice was given.
 There is also a need to pay severance to employees in accordance with the Severance Pay Law.
 The same applies to employees on unpaid vacation due to Coronavirus.
 On the other hand, for employees who are in quarantine, the public health order clearly states that they may not be fired.

 Contact a Lawyer Specializing in Labor Law

 If you have additional questions concerning the Coronavirus outbreak, we would be happy to help.
-The office of Cohen, Decker, Pex & Brosh specializes in labor law and in providing a comprehensive legal response to employees and employers.
+Our office specializes in labor law and in providing a comprehensive legal response to employees and employers.
 We can be reached at the phone numbers and email address listed below.
 We wish all of you full health, and we hope for a full return to routine as soon as possible!